JAYRonin/Wild_Network/README.md

 - Syn Flood
 - SMURF attack

-The program also allows you to perform a deauthentication attack to completely block a given WiFi network but you need a network card that supports monitor mode, and the program itself should be launched in a unix environment.
+The program also allows you to perform a DEAUTHENTICATION ATTACK to completely block a given WiFi network but you need a network card that supports monitor mode, and the program itself should be launched in a unix environment.
 The advantage of this program is the collection of logs from the attacks carried out and their effectiveness.